Coby Karl, Head Coach

 Heather Mau, Head Athletic Trainer

-Heather Mau (pronounced MOW) concluded her first season as head athletic trainer for the Los Angeles D-Fenders in 2016-17.
+Heather Mau enters her second season as head athletic trainer for the South Bay Lakers.

-In her role, Mau is in charge of monitoring the health of the team and is responsible for injury prevention and treatment of all players.
+In her role, Mau will be in charge of monitoring the health of the team and is responsible for injury prevention and treatment of all players.
 She most recently worked at Cal State Northridge, where she provided services for up to five varsity sports.
-A graduate of Adelphi University, Mau holds a B.S. in Exercise Science and a Masters in Athletic Training from California Baptist University.
+A graduate of Adelphi University, Mau holds a B.S. in Exercise Science and a Masters in Athletic Training from California Baptist University

-Misha Cavaye (pronounced MEE-shuh cuh-VAY) concluded his first season with the Los Angeles D-Fenders in the multi-faceted role of strength and conditioning coach, massage therapist and equipment manager in 2016-17.
+Misha Cavaye enters his second season with the South Bay Lakers in the multi-faceted role of strength and conditioning coach, massage therapist and equipment manager.